pagkly/Zed/Investopedia4/What Corporate Governance Means for the Bottom Line.md

 Boards are often made up of inside and independent members.
 Insiders are major shareholders, founders, and executives.
 Independent directors do not share the ties of the insiders, but they are chosen because of their experience managing or directing other large companies.
 Independents are considered helpful for governance because they dilute the concentration of power and help align shareholder interest with those of the insiders.

-The board of directors must ensure that the company's corporate governance policies incorporate the corporate strategy, risk management, accountability, transparency, and ethical business practices.
+The board of directors must ensure that the company's corporate governance policies incorporate the corporate strategy, [[Risk|risk]] management, accountability, transparency, and ethical business practices.

 ## Examples of Corporate Governance